A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Introduction

 \section{Introduction}

-The origin of majority of the diffuse neutrino flux in the TeV-PeV energy detected by IceCube in 2013~\cite{IceCubescience} is still unknown.
-(See also ~\cite{Halzen23} for the most recent recap).
+The origin of majority of the diffuse neutrino flux in the TeV-PeV energy range detected by IceCube in 2013~\cite{IceCubescience} is still unknown~\cite{Halzen23}.
 Understanding this origin could also help unravel the source of ultra-high energy cosmic rays.
 Although, searches by the IceCube collaboration have shown evidence for neutrino emission from some point sources such as NGC 1068, TXS 0506+056, the majority of IceCube events cannot be attributed to any astrophysical sources~\cite{IceCubedata}.
-A number of extragalactic sources have been considered for this purposes such as blazars and other types of AGNs, star-forming galaxies, FRBs, GRBs, galaxy clusters, other ancillary extragalactic sources in Fermi-LAT catalog, etc by both IceCube collaboration and other using the publicly available IceCube catalog.
-Some examples include: correlation between the IceCube neutrinos and extra-galactic sources like AGNs~\cite{Kamionkowski,Hooper,LuoZhang,Smith21,Li22}, FRBs~\cite{Zhang21,Desai23} and high energetic events from the Fermi-LAT catalogue~\cite{Li22}.
+A number of extragalactic sources have been considered which could contribute to the diffuse neutrino flux, such as blazars and other types of AGNs, star-forming galaxies, FRBs, GRBs, galaxy clusters, other ancillary extragalactic sources in Fermi-LAT catalog, etc by both the IceCube collaboration, and others using the publicly available IceCube dataset.
+A non-exhaustive list includes searches for correlation with extra-galactic sources such as AGNs and GRBs~\cite{Kamionkowski,Hooper,LuoZhang,Smith21,Li22,Icecube10,IceCubeGRB,IceCubeAGN,IceCubeblazars}, FRBs~\cite{Zhang21,Desai23,IceCubeFRB}, high energetic events from the Fermi-LAT catalog~\cite{Li22,IceCubeAGN2}, and galaxy catalogs using the 2MASS survey~\cite{IceCube2MASS}.